- Brand name

-This leaflet has been written to answer some common questions about ALCAINE.
-It does not contain all of the available information and does not take the place of talking to your doctor or pharmacist.
+This leaflet answers some common questions about ALCAINE.
+It does not contain all of the available information.
+It does not take the place of talking to your doctor or pharmacist.

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you being given ALCAINE against the benefits this medicine is expected to have on you.
+Your doctor has weighed the expected benefits of you using ALCAINE against the risks this medicine could have for you.